paihari/syntropAI/README.md

 This guiding principle ensures clarity, focus, and harmony in both conceptual and technical outputs.

+Additionally, the book *Deep Work: Rules for Focused Success in a Distracted World* suggests that 3 cognitively demanding topics are a realistic upper limit.
+While I have not read this book, its premise complements the idea in general.

 ## Getting Started

 1. Clone the repository: